-- To learn about lupus clinical research trial opportunities go to www.clinicaltrials.gov - Type Lupus in the search box and click on the search button. - Then click on the On Map tab at the top. - Click on the Geographic Area, Country or State you are interested in and the studies for that area will be listed. - Click on a specific study for details about the trial's purpose, study eligibility, inclusion and exclusion criteria, locations, and contact information.
+- To learn about lupus clinical research trial opportunities go to www.clinicaltrials.gov - Choose Recruiting under Recruitment Status. - Enter the type of Lupus in the Condition box, then choose the Country, the State if in the U.S., enter the City, choose the Distance, and then click on the Search button. - Click on a specific study for details about the trial's purpose, study eligibility, inclusion and exclusion criteria, locations, and contact information.